 Cold temperatures actually only slow or minimise the growth of bacteria.

 The Danger Zone is a temperature range in which bacteria grow and multiple at its fastest.
-This ranges between 20 – 45 °C (68 – 113 °F).
-Bacteria can however, grow and survive between 5 – 65 °C (41 – 149 °F).
+This ranges from 20 – 45 °C (68 – 113 °F).
+Bacteria can, however, grow and survive between 5 – 65 °C (41 – 149 °F).
 But the most common food-related bacteria grow at their best in the danger zone.

 Therefore keeping foods outside this range prevents rapid growth of bacteria.